Playfair Race Course

 Playfair Race Course (known as the Spokane Interstate Fair from 1901–1935) was the home of horse racing in Spokane, Washington, from 1901 to 2000.
 The track started out as a four-furlong (half-mile) flat oval, and expanded to five furlongs (1100 yd) in 1946.
 The grandstand was on the west, with the home stretch heading south, and the stables were on the east side.
+The site's elevation is approximately 1910 ft above sea level.

 The premier races run at the track were the Playfair Mile, Spokane Derby, and the 2 mi Inland Empire Marathon.
 The final races were on December 17, 2000, and the track officially closed the following July.

 Post-Closure

 Located in the East Central section of the city between Sprague Avenue and the railroad, the facility assets were auctioned in March 2004, and it was demolished shortly after.
 The 63 acre site was bought by City of Spokane in 2004 for $6.3 million, with the intent of partnering with Spokane County for a new sewage treatment facility.
 The deal soured and 48 acre was sold in 2009 to SCAFCO, a steel-framing manufacturer.

 Now owned by SCAFCO/The Stone Group and known as Playfair Commerce Park, the site comprises eleven industrial lots.
 Large metal silhouettes of race horses mark the entrance to the park.